Azim-Eham/Blog-Project/README.md

 - **Redux Toolkit**: To manage global state for the blog posts.
 - **React Router**: For handling client-side routing between the public blog and admin panel.
 - **Local Storage**: Used to simulate data persistence.
-- **Tailwind CSS**: To make the website visually appealing and responsive.
+- **Tailwind CSS**: To make the website visually appealing and responsive and for dark mode.

 ## Lessons Learned
 While working on this project, I encountered and overcame several challenges that helped me grow as a developer: